theabhishekgupta/Car-Rental-Project/README.md

 ![picture](4pic.png)

-STEPS TO BE DONE BEFORE THE MainScreen
-Before we design the Main Screen , we need to do the following:
-1. *Add support of conio2.h in our project*
+ *Add support of conio2.h in our project*
-2. Create a header file called "car.h" which will contain structure declarations, typedef statements and function declarations
+1. Create a header file called "car.h" which will contain structure declarations, typedef statements and function declarations
-3. Create a source code file called "car.c" which will contain definitions of the functions declared in the file "car.h"
+2. Create a source code file called "car.c" which will contain definitions of the functions declared in the file "car.h"